Senths02/portfolio/src/content/watch-party-data.md

 ### Overseeing the UI
 >I stepped into the UX Designer's role overseeing the UI during their absence.

-This project was part of a wider initiative and I had been involved with previous work.

 The designs were in the early stages of development and I worked in a multi-disciplinary team to make improvements.
 <br>